AlshangitiJumana/gait_recognition_data_preperation/README.md

 ## Gait Recognition Silhouette Extraction

 ### Overview
-This project focuses on using gait recognition to identify people by extracting human silhouettes from video files.
-The extraction of silhouettes is the first step in developing a gait recognition system.
+This project focuses on using gait recognition to Identify people the extraction of human silhouettes from video files, which serves as the first step in developing a gait recognition system.
 The extracted silhouettes will be used as input for subsequent modeling processes.

 After extracting the silhouettes, the next steps will involve training a gait recognition model using the segmented silhouettes as input data.

 ### Features of the Human Silhouette Extractor
 - Processes multiple videos from nested directories.